ZestyBlaze/Capybara-UAM/README.md

-# Capybara-Fabricated
+# Capybara
-The Capybara mob from Unnamed Animal Mod
+The Capybara mob from Unnamed Animal Mod in a standalone mod